Onychogomphus forcipatus: Biology

 Adults can be encountered close to running water and lakes from June through September.
 In Southern Europe, the emergence period typically begins in April.
 In Cyprus, the flight season of the subspecies O. f. albotibialis is from late March to October.
-This subspecies is callified as a Near-threatened species.
+This subspecies is classified as a Near-threatened species.
 After the mating the females lay about 500 eggs into the water.
 Larvae dig and live buried in the bottom.
 Their life cycle from egg to imago lasts about 3–5 years.